IIIF/training/iiif-5-day-workshop/day-two/5-viewing-your-manifest-in-a-viewer.md

 ## Viewing your manifest with a IIIF-compatible image viewer

-NOTE: It can be tricky to use a viewer on an external website (e.g., https://projectmirador.org/demo/) to view images that are hosted on an image server on your local computer -- whether or not it works can depend on your computer's network connection, software versions, etc. We present a range of options here, which is also helpful for learning some of the many different ways to view manifests.
+NOTE: It can be tricky to use a viewer on an external website (e.g., https://projectmirador.org/demo/) to view images that are hosted on an image server on your local computer -- whether or not it works can depend on your computer's network connection, software versions, etc. We provide a range of options here, which is also helpful for learning some of the many different ways to view manifests.

 ### Viewing in a local Mirador instance